Tiger Woods hospitalized after roll-over crash in Los Angeles

-LOS ANGELES — Legendary PGA golfer Tiger Woods has been hospitalized after a serious single-car crash Tuesday morning in California.
+LOS ANGELES — Legendary PGA golfer Tiger Woods has been hospitalized with non-life-threatening injuries after a serious single-car crash Tuesday morning in California.

-The Los Angeles County Sheriff's Department says firefighters and paramedics had to use the "jaws of life" to remove Woods from his car on the border of Rolling Hills Estates and Rancho Palos Verdes.
+The Los Angeles County Sheriff's Department says firefighters and paramedics had to pry Woods' car open on the border of Rolling Hills Estates and Rancho Palos Verdes.
+Originally, reports said the "jaws of life" were used to pry the vehicle open.
+Authorities say that was incorrect.

 He was the only person inside the car.